irisyyl/bakery_sales_prediction/2_BaselineModel/INSTRUCTIONS.md

 - **R² Score**: 0.737

 The random forest model significantly outperformed linear regression, capturing more complex interactions between the features.
 This suggests that non-linear models are more appropriate for this forecasting task.

-## Task

-Create a Jupyter Notebook to conduct your implementation of the baseline model.